A Sharp Threshold for Spanning 2-Spheres in Random 2-Complexes: Proof of Theorem

 Let $\text{Em}(H)$ denote the set of embeddings of a CFPG $H$ into the sphere up to isotopy. ~Now, since an embedding $\eta \in \text{Em}(H)$ determines uniquely an embedding for any $F \in M(H)$ that agrees with $\eta$, the number of ways to complete an embedding of $F$ into a triangulation of the sphere depends only on $H$ and $\eta$.
 This is the number of ways to allocate interior vertices to the black faces, and to triangulate them.
 We denote this number by $N(H,\eta)$.

 We have

 We denote the contribution of a given summand by

-To show that this sum is $o(1)$, we will first to reduce the sum to sum over a smaller set of graphs, which will be called \emph{good graphs}, and to show that the dominant contribution to the sum comes from these graphs.
-We then carefully analyze the contribution coming from good graphs.
+To show that this sum is $o(1)$, we will first reduce it to a sum over a smaller set of graphs, which will be called \emph{good graphs}, by showing that the dominant contribution to the sum comes from these graphs.
+We then carefully analyze the contribution of these good graphs.

-A banana is an embedded face $F$ of a planar graph, with the following properties.
-The face has a single boundary component which is a $4$-gon, with vertices $v_1,\ldots,v_4,$ in this cyclic order, such that $v_2,v_4$ have edges only to $v_1,v_3,$ while $v_1,v_3$ are also connected in the graph obtained by erasing the edges of $F$.
+A \emph{banana} is an embedded face $B$ of a planar graph with the following properties: $B$ has a single boundary component which is a $4$-gon, with vertices $v_1,\ldots,v_4,$ in this cyclic order, such that $v_2,v_4$ have edges only to $v_1,v_3,$ while $v_1,v_3$ are also connected in the graph obtained by erasing the edges of $B$.
 We call the pair $\{v_1,v_3\}$ the \emph{special pair} of the banana.
 A configuration with many bananas may be tricky to handle, as it may have many embeddings.

 As a motivating example, consider the family of CFPGs consisting of $2$ vertices $x_0,x_n$, together with bananas $B_1, ... ,B_{(n/2) - 1}$, such that the boundary of $B_i$ is $x_0,x_{2i-1},x_n,x_{2i}$.
 The number of ways to embed such a CFPG into the sphere is quite large: It is $(n/2-2)!2^{n/2}$, because it is equivalent to choosing a cyclic ordering of the bananas, as well as an orientation for each banana.
 The goal of this section is to deal with this complication, by showing that graphs without too many bananas give the dominant contribution to the sum we want to estimate.